muravjev/configs/packages/syncpack/README.md

 # Shared syncpack configuration

-The purpose of the [syncpack](https://www.npmjs.com/package/syncpack) is formatting package jsons and validating dependecies versions.
+The purpose of the [syncpack](https://www.npmjs.com/package/syncpack) is formatting package json and validating dependencies versions.

 ---